 Annelies' passion is global health.
 She frequently volunteers in community development work in South India, and serves in various NGOs.
 As previous Director of the Master Programme in International Health at the University of Heidelberg, Germany, she is still involved with the Alumni network and loves interacting with international students.
 As President of the ISTM, her vision was to "close the gap" in travel medicine by addressing the rapidly evolving needs in developing countries and emerging nations.

-Travel Medicine News Editor: Christopher Van Tilburg, United States of America
+Editor-in-Chief, Travel Medicine News: Nancy Pietroski, United States of America

-Continuing Professional Development: Jeffery Goad, United States of America
+Continuing Professional Development: Jeffery A. Goad, United States of America

 Jeffery A. Goad, Pharm.D., MPH, Professor and Chair at Chapman University School of Pharmacy, is an expert in Travel Medicine, Immunizations, Epidemiology, and College Health.